ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ15 - Specify how the nonce N\_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead): see {{sssec-challenge-value}}.

-* REQ16 - Define the initial value of the 'num' parameter: The initial value MUST be set to 0 when creating the OSCORE group, e.g., as in {{I-D.ietf-ace-oscore-gm-admin}}.
+* REQ16 - Define the initial value of the 'num' parameter: the initial value MUST be set to 0 when creating the OSCORE group, e.g., as in {{I-D.ietf-ace-oscore-gm-admin}}.

 * REQ17 - Specify the format of the 'key' parameter: see {{ssec-join-resp}}.